Baimbridge College: Extra-curricular activities

 Baimbridge offers a wide range of extra-curricular activities including outdoor education, choirs, jazz bands, a string ensemble and a concert band.
 The College places a particular emphasis on its music department, at the Barbara Critten Music Centre.

 Sports

 The College contains four teams/houses, each named after an Australian sporting great.
 They are (with their team colour): Bradman (Green), Cuthbert (Red), Fraser (Blue), and Laver (Yellow).
 The four teams regularly compete against one another in annual sports competitions (Swimming, Athletics, and Cross-Country).
 The teams compete again at the end of the year in the Fisher Cup, which involves a wide range of activities such as tug-of-war.

-Campuses

-The College contains two campuses: East and West.
-They are divided by Mt Baimbridge Road.
-As of 2018, the West Campus accommodates students in Years 7-10, while the East Campus accommodates students in Years 11-12.
-The school has the intention of moving its students and facilities entirely to the West campus.